pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 let p=Promise.resolve(1);
 let q=Promise.resolve(p);
 p.then(console.log); //1
-q.then(console.log); //1
+q.then(console.log); //ALSO 1 !!
 ```

 As you can see, even if you pass a promise to `Promise.resolve`, it has internally unwrapped the value.
 That's why `q.then` prints 1 instead of promise object.
+Otherwise, you'll end up getting into the [Pyramid of Doom](http://callbackhell.com/) using Promises too.

 ### Promise.reject